Background

 So narcissistic abuse is amplified and enhanced by the need to displace control.

-So narcissists need to control.
-He takes it out, all of it, out on his spouse and intimate path.
+Sothe narcissist need to control, he takes it out, all of it, out on his spouse and intimate partner.

 Ironically, the narcissist is pro-social.
 He works with other people because he is critically dependent on input from other people, on feedback from other people for the regulation of his inner landscape of his inner psychodynamic processes.
 He has no ego, so he has no ego functions.
 He outsources his ego functions to other people.